Support This Website! Shop Here!

 But there are all kinds of skills that are worth money.
 Perhaps you're good at filling out paperwork.
 That might win you a lot of college scholarships.
 You might make a profession out of it as a grant writer.
 Or that skill might win you a lot of welfare checks.
 As long as you didn't lie when you filled out the forms, where's the moral problem here?
 It's a skill.
 It brings joy to thousands of mid-level government bureaucrats.
 Those lovely men and women feel like they are doing a very nice thing by getting you your welfare check after you successfully pass their vetting.
 In fact, without you they wouldn't have jobs.
 They need you in the same way that the people who run a scholarship trust need college applicants.
 The same way that grant-funding organizations need grant writers.

-If Keanu Reeves can earn millions for acting (which I still don't understand how that's possible - Reeves must playing to a very niche audience), then why can't a welfare queen earn millions for pleasing a different niche audience, government officials?
+If Keanu Reeves can earn millions for acting (which I still don't understand how that's possible - Reeves must play to a very niche audience), then why can't a welfare queen earn millions for pleasing a different niche audience, government officials?

 I hate Keanu Reeves acting, you hate the welfare queen's paperwork skills, but somebody somewhere really likes both of them, which is how they earn their money.
 As long as no one is lying, there is nothing wrong with that.
 It's like winning a scholarship for left-handed red-heads.
 Luck of the genes, but you still get the money, right?